rangsimanketkaew/rangsimanketkaew.github.io/_posts/2023-04-20-how-I-learned-to-ski-in-3-days.md

 <figure>
   <img src="/assets/img/posts/skiing/elm-run.png" width="50%" height="auto" class="center-img"/>
-  <figcaption class="center">Elm blue and red runs</figcaption>
+  <figcaption class="center">Elm blue and red runs.
+First time I did red runs.</figcaption>
 </figure>

 <p style="text-indent: 40px">
 So, I nailed it!
-After watching these two videos I managed a blue run in the afternoon at Flumserberg with friends.
+After watching these two videos, I managed a blue run in the afternoon at Flumserberg with friends (Thanks my friends being as driving force to push me and dare myself to try the blue run there).
 Though I fell a lot but everytime I fall I learn something from mistakes I made.
 One week later, we checked the weather on the weekend and organized a trip to <a href="https://www.sportbahnenelm.ch/index.php?id=winter-pistenplan">Elm Sportbahnen ski resort</a>.
 We kicked the day off with a blue slope no. 8 and no.6, respectively.
 We repeated the run around 2 times in the morning and in the afternoon I had to try a red slope first time in my life which is no.7.
 Of course, I fell a lot and plus it was icy on that day.
 With the video "how to transfer weight" by Paul, I was able to fix the issue that I was always skidding and